 - Groin or Pubic Pain

-- Vaginismus-This is difficulty to have intercourse or use a tampon due to muscle spasms of the pelvic floor muscles preventing entry of the vaginal opening
+- Vaginismus-This is difficulty to have intercourse or use a tampon due to the pelvic floor muscles contracting preventing entry into the vagina

 - Irritable Bowel Syndrome